Benefits of Corrosion Control Treatment

 - Continuing to comply with existing regulations

 Our Improved Corrosion Control Treatment schedule was approved by the Oregon Health Authority (OHA) in 2017.
-Planning and design of the new corrosion control treatment are complete and construction is anticipated to begin late summer of 2020.
-The new facility will be in operation by April 2022.
+The new facility is currently being built and will be in operation by April 2022.

 April 2017: Water Quality Corrosion Study